WolverineSportsAnalytics/basketball/README.md

 Click ENV > bin

-Click Python then select okay
+Click python then select okay

 Everything should be ready to go -> run performanceScraper.py to make sure everything is okay